Devops-Hackthon-May-25/Theme03-Terraform-Challange/README.md

-### ✅ Challenge 1: Web Server with ALB and VPC
+### ✅ Challenge 1: Provision Infra

-**Objective**: Provision a web server behind an Application Load Balancer (ALB) within a custom VPC.
+**Objective**: Provision a server

 **Clouds**: AWS and Azure
 **Time Limit**: 30 minutes

 #### Tasks:
-- Create a VPC (AWS) / Virtual Network (Azure)
 - Deploy a web server (EC2 in AWS / VM in Azure)
-- Set up an ALB (AWS) / Load Balancer (Azure)
+- Set up an S3 Bucket (AWS) / Stroage Account (Azure)
-- Ensure the web server is accessible via the load balancer
+- Ensure the web server is accessible
+- please use the region ap-south-1(AWS) and centralindia (Azure)

 #### Deliverables:
-- Terraform code for both AWS and Azure
+- Terraform code for AWS or Azure
-- Output the public DNS or IP of the load balancer

 ---